ChrisDill/ChrisDill.github.io/_posts/2019-01-22-sirius-devlog-002.md

 Finally back with a progress update!
 Took longer than I wanted to get back to it.
 Mostly behind the scenes stuff but its settled down now and I am happy with the direction its going!

-Most work has been behind the scenes that I can't really show but I have few gifs this time! :)
+Most work has been technical that I can't easily show but I have few gifs this time! :)

 <hr>